agravier/chromarch/README.md

   because Arch should not touch the hardware clock at all), the HOSTNAME variable (but see below the drawbacks of this and a workaround) and the DAEMONS array.
 Everything else will not be used.
 Note that the keyboard keymap and fonts will also be used in the Chrome OS dev console on tty2.
+The HOSTNAME should be the same as in chromiarchos-restore, otherwise your input devices will not work properly under Chrome (e.g. limited touchpad functionality, no tap to click, etc...)
 - `/etc/hosts` : Just put here the HOSTNAME you configured in `/etc/rc.conf`.
 - `/etc/locale.gen` : Uncomment the locales you need and run `locale-gen`.